 - Current students

 Please note: Entry into this programme requires you to have a confirmed zoo placement.
-If you’re interested in a placement with Auckland Zoo, this will be arranged by us as part of your application.
-If you’re interested in applying for a placement with another facility within New Zealand, please ensure you arrange this with them prior to applying for this programme.
+If you are interested in a placement with Auckland Zoo, this will be arranged by us as part of your application.
+If you are interested in applying for a placement with another facility within New Zealand, please ensure you arrange this with them prior to applying for this programme.

 Equip yourself with the skills, knowledge, and attributes needed to ensure the positive welfare of captive wild animals, and manage the day-to-day operations of wildlife or zookeeping facilities.

 Develop your knowledge and understanding of how to maintain the safety and welfare of animals, and yourself, in a captive wild animal environment.
-This includes feeding, safety and hygiene practices, natural behaviours, enrichment, and life histories.
-Learn to recognise and respond to health issues and emergencies involving captive wild animals.
+This includes feeding, safety and hygiene practices, housing and containment of animals, natural behaviours, enrichment, and life histories.
+You will also learn to recognise and respond to health issues and emergencies involving captive wild animals.

-You’ll learn about what role captive wild animal facilities play in society, both in today’s world and historically, and you’ll explore the local and global impact of zoos on conservation.
-You'll also gain industry experience and contacts at an approved zoo facility within New Zealand.
+Learn about what role captive wild animal facilities play in society, both in today’s world and historically, and the local and global impact of zoos on conservation.
+You will also gain industry experience and contacts at an approved zoo facility within New Zealand.

 - The only qualification in New Zealand that can train you to become a zookeeper.

 - Recognised by all the main zoos in New Zealand as the entry-level qualification to work in this industry.

 - As a distance learning programme, you will have the benefit of 280 hours at an approved zoological park where you can apply the theory of what you have learnt to the practical management of a wide range of species.